chrokh/shell-colors/README.md

 Color scheme switcher for OSX terminals.

 [Base16] is syntax highlighting for hackers.
-[Base16 Shell] is the hands down best way to manage color schemes.
+[Base16 Shell] is a great way of switching colors in shells.
 This project is a simple OSX CLI wrapper for Base16 Shell.
-Changes are to be expected.